Twitch, being the world’s champion when it comes to streaming, is a thrilling choice of both a hobby and even a career.

 Reddit is a gold mine that too few people recognize these days, but don’t let that discourage you from being an exception.
 Thousands of subreddits dedicated to different topics make it easy to discern the crowd that might be interested in your content.
 For the most part, you are more likely to attract a loyal following because most people that are within a subreddit are more interested in the relevant topic of the sub compared to people on Instagram or Twitter that just happen to find your posts.

 The mother of all factors to consider is, of course, also the primary differentiation between Twitch and YouTube, and that is – real-time interactions with the community!

 The obvious (and most important) segment of any streamer’s kit is their charisma, as entertaining your audience is the bread and butter of any Twitch streamer that wants to learn how to get followers on Twitch the fastest way possible.

 While there are no shortcuts in this business (patience and persistence are the two best qualities after charisma when it comes to streaming), there are a couple of practices that pay off;

 - Engage the chat – Either by making sick plays, funny jokes/remarks, or merely asking interesting questions (or a combination of all three).
 Everything you do has some sort of impact.

 - Host special events – 24-hour gaming marathons?
 Charity streaming events?
-Celebrating special life events in your or your top follower’s lives?
-Whatever pops in your mind and seems like a good idea to celebrate, don’t hesitate to add additional content to your streams and celebrate with your viewers!
+Celebrating special life events in your or your top followers’ lives?
+Whatever pops into your mind and seems like a good idea to celebrate, don’t hesitate to add additional content to your streams and celebrate with your viewers!